Yamaha TTR-125LE Minimoto

 • Fit bigger wheels to improve stability

-• Get the the bottom of a weird carburetor leak
+• Get to the bottom of a weird carburetor leak

 • Change the sprockets to improve the gearing